 Dear Family and Friends:

-On Sunday, June 12, I will be participating in the 2016 Navigators Stamford KIC IT Triathlon (or 5k or 10k) to benefit Kids in Crisis.
+On Sunday, July 16, I will be participating in the 2017 Navigators Stamford KIC IT Triathlon (or 5k) to benefit Kids in Crisis.
 All proceeds from the event go directly to support newborns, children and teens in crisis.

 Kids in Crisis provides free, round-the-clock crisis intervention, counseling, emergency shelter, and prevention programs in local communities, and advocacy throughout Connecticut.

 Please join me in helping Kids in Crisis protect the safety, health and well-being of children and families in our community.
 I hope that you will support my race by making a tax-deductible contribution and visiting my personal fundraising page at [insert link to your personal Firstgiving.com fundrasing page].